Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-22-data-analytics/section-22.md

 * Uses standard SQL language to query files (built on Presto)
 * It supports CSV, JSON, ORC, Avro and Parquet
 * Pricing: $5 per TB of data scanned
-* Commonly used with _Amazon Quciksight_ for reporting/dashboards
+* Commonly used with _Amazon QuickSight_ for reporting/dashboards

 __Use cases__
 * Business intelligence/analytics/reporting,
-* Analyze & query VPC Flow Logs, ELB Logs, CloudTrail trails, etc
+* Analyse & query VPC Flow Logs, ELB Logs, CloudTrail trails, etc

 __Exam Tip__
 Anytime you need to analyze data in S3 using Serverless SQL, use Athena.